ibcusergit/ibcchain/README.md

 IBCChain Core bugs can be reported directly to the [issue tracker](https://github.com/ibcusergit/ibcchain/issues).

-IBCChain UI bugs should be reported to the [UI issue tracker](https://github.com/ibcusergit/ibc-ui/issues)

 Up to date online Doxygen documentation can be found at [Doxygen](https://ibc.org/doxygen/hierarchy.html)

 Using the API